TCreopargh/GreedyCraft/config/brandon3055/ProjectIntelligence/ModDocs/draconicevolution/2.3.20/en_us/draconium/draconium_block_4058e.md

 §rule{colour:0x606060,height:3,width:100%,top_pad:0}
 Draconium in its block form.
-This block is resistant to most mobs including the Wither and EnderDragon.
+This block is resistant to most mobs, including the Wither and Ender Dragon.
 Equivalent to 4 book shelves when used as an enchanting booster.

 §rule{colour:0x606060,height:3,width:100%,top_pad:0}